• Archives

 No shame in owning an M11 – unless you’re actively trying not to look like a dentist with a midlife crisis in JPEG format, because apparently RAW only exists when necrotizing gingivitis is present.
 Either way, congrats on reaching the final form of dentistcore.

-Filed Under: Featured, Humor, Products, Technology Tagged With: dental parody, dental photography, Leica anniversary, Leica fanboy roast, Leica for dentists, Leica M11 flex culture, Leica M11 review, Leica overpriced, Leica satire, Leica US tariffs, luxury camera roast, rich dentist camera meme
+Filed Under: Humor, Products, Technology Tagged With: dental parody, dental photography, Leica anniversary, Leica fanboy roast, Leica for dentists, Leica M11 flex culture, Leica M11 review, Leica overpriced, Leica satire, Leica US tariffs, luxury camera roast, rich dentist camera meme

 It’s not OK for your dental practice to use free cloud-based communication